kikrishn/Blog/_posts/2021-02-10-lebesgue-ftc.md

 ---

 Ok, I hear you saying.
-This gives us a really close connection between continuous increasing functions $F$ on $\mathbb{R}$ and positive integrable functions $f$ on $\mathbb{R}$...
-Doesn't that seem restrictive?
-Can we tweak this machinery to get it to say something about _signed_ functions?

-Of course we can, dear reader!
-This is exactly why we care about signed (and complex!) measures.
-In fact, everything that we've just said goes through in the more general setting where

-- $F$ is of [bounded variation][10]
-- $f$ is $L^1$.

-Given a bounded variation function $F$, we can find a signed measure
-$\mu_F$.
-Moreover, if $F$ is continuous then integrating against $\mu_F$ is exactly the same as integrating aginst $f = F'$!
-The points where $F$ is discontinuous have something to do with singular mesaures $\lambda$ again, which we're ignoring for simplicity.
+There's a really tight connection between increasing (right-)continuous functions $F$ on $\mathbb{R}$ and positive integrable functions $f$.
+This connection is at its tightest wherever $F$ is actually continuous, as then the measures $\mu_F$ and $f dm$ have a derivative relationship, which is reflected in the same derivative relationship of functions $F' = f$.
+Not only does this give us a way to generalize the notion of derivative to functions that might not normally have one, it gives us a concrete way of evaluating Lebesgue-Stieltjes integrals.

+But doesn't this feel restrictive?
+There are lots of functions $F$ which aren't (right-)continuous or increasing that we might be interested in differentiating.
+There are _also_ lots of nonpositive functions $f$ which we might be interested in integrating.
+Since we got a kind of "fundamental theorem of calculus" from these measure theoretic techniques, if we can show how to apply these techniques to a broader class of functions, we might be able to get a more general fundamental theorem of calculus.

+Of course, to talk about more general functions $F$, we'll need to allow our measures to assign _negative_ mass to certain sets.
+That's ok, though, and we can even go so far as to allow _complex_ valued measures!
+In fact, from what I can tell, this really is the Raison d'être for signed and complex measures.
+I was always a bit confused why we might care about these objects, but it's beginning to make more sense.

+This post is getting pretty long, though, so we'll talk about the signed case in a (much shorter, hopefully) part 2!

 TODO: say something about dirac measures?
-TODO: abs. cts

 TODO: lebesgue ftc

 TODO: say something about how this works for _any_ measures, not just L-S ones.
 That gives us a way of "doing calculus" with measures, and can make precise the idea that $\delta_0$ is "infinitely dense at $0$",